Canadian Health Care Professionals with Emergency Room Experience and/or Rural, Northern Experience

 - Previous overseas experience desirable

-- There will be good support for participating physicians via CPAR’s excellent Ethiopian country staff, and from the medical staff and administration of Fiche Hospital.
+- Participating volunteers will receive support from CPAR’s excellent Ethiopian country team, and from the medical staff and administration of Fiche Hospital.

 - CPAR will assist with all required licensing requirements and will provide pre-departure briefing.